MirzaLeka/JavaScript-Land/README.md

 In every lesson there is a __Useful links__ file where you'll find more detailed docs regarding the lesson, as well as videos that will explain to you how things work.
-I'm also adding coding challenges, books and JavaScript interview questions.

 ### Contributions